Victorian Interiors Social and Cultural Influences on Victorian Interior Design

 Separate rooms for sleeping were uncommon.
 Beds were usually pallets brought out every evening and placed by the fireplace for sleeping.

 In well-to-do houses, only parents might have a separate sleeping room.
-But, by the 1880s it had become common for everyone in even modestly well-to-do families to have their own bedroom, or, at very least a personal corner of a bedroom shared with a sibling.
+But by the 1880s, it had become common for everyone in middle-class families to have their own bedroom, or, at the very least, a personal corner of a bedroom shared with a sibling.

-Most bedrooms were more than just large enough for a bed with some hooks on the wall for clothing.
-There was space for a small sitting area with dressers, armoires, and even a small desk.
+Most bedrooms were just large enough for a bed with some hooks on the wall for clothing.
+There might be space for a small sitting area with dressers, armoires, and even a small desk.
 Still tiny by modern standards, and often oddly shaped, bedrooms were becoming personal retreats that, with a closed door, afforded an unheard-of degree of privacy.

 Single Use Rooms